 - How late will we be up the night before?
 Should we get up early the next morning?

-Overall, you simply need to consider what kind of food you want, what park you want to be at that day and if considering breakfast, how early you want to wake up.
-Going to Magic Kingdom for the day makes sense if you want to eat at any of the Magic Kingdom resorts.
+Overall, you simply need to consider what kind of food you want, what park you want to be at that day, and if considering breakfast, how early you want to wake up.
+Going to Magic Kingdom for the day makes sense if you want to eat at any Magic Kingdom resort.

 When choosing what time to enjoy your meal, remember that most character dining experiences take anywhere from 1.5 – 2 hours, including travel time.
 So while a 9 am breakfast might be easier because you can sleep in, that means you are not getting to the park until 11 am.
 That might be perfect for you, but if your goal is to get the most time in the parks, then you may need to get up early for your meal.

 For dinner experiences inside the park, keep in mind when the park closes that day.
 You don’t want to lose precious park time by making a 5:00 pm dinner reservation when the park closes at 7:00 pm.
 By the time you are done with your meal, you’ll have to leave.
 When a park closes early (between 5:00-7:00 pm), schedule your meal closer to closing so that you have more time for rides.

 4 – Make Your Reservations Early